07 May Mould

 - Many patients go on to develop chemical sensitivity and electromagnetic hypersensitivity

-- Symptoms improve when they are away from the water damaged (mouldy) area
+- Symptoms often improve when they are away from the building

 Treating mould illness

 Testing the home for mould

 In some of the worst homes affected by mould, I could not see any visible mould or smell dampness.
-Mould testing is a complicated procedure that involves moisture mapping to determine the extent of the water-damaged materials, air, dust and/or surface sampling (which are then sent to the lab to be cultured and analysed), use of borescopes and thermal imaging cameras to identify hidden mould and temperature differences, a good understanding of psychrometrics and the hygroscopicity of building materials and so forth.
-If the area of visible mould exceeds one square metre, or if you are experiencing the above symptoms and your health practitioner is unable to identify the cause of your complaint, consider hiring a building biologist or accredited mould remediator to investigate.
+Mould testing is a complicated procedure that may involve moisture mapping using moisture meters to determine the extent of the water-damaged materials; air, dust and/or surface sampling (which are then sent to the lab to be cultured and analysed) and the use of borescopes and thermal imaging cameras to identify hidden mould and moisture.
+If the area of visible mould exceeds one square metre, or if you are experiencing the above symptoms and your health practitioner is unable to identify the cause of your complaint, consider hiring a building biologist or IICRC accredited mould remediator to investigate.